Laymanpython/face_recognition/readme.md

 ### author:Xin Li

-Hi,this is a project for face recogniton using Adaface loss and GhostFaceNet.
+Hi,this is a project for face recogniton using Adaface loss,Arcloss,MobileFaceNet,ResNet50 and GhostFaceNet.

-This is the paper of chostfacenet: https://ieeexplore.ieee.org/document/10098610

-And this is the paper of adaface loss: https://arxiv.org/abs/2204.00964

 If you have any questions, please contact me!